Babita-Maurya/Delta/README.md

 # Delta
-This is Demo of Apna Collage for Git &amp; GitHub.
+This is Demo of Apna Collage for Git &amp; GitHub project.